muhammadasim00/muhammadasim00/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> </h3>

-- 🎓 I am a Computer System Engineer! 🐺
+- 🎓 I have completed my M-Phil Artificial Intelligence! 🐺
 - ✍️ I'm a writer of my thoughts.
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 💼 &nbsp; Passionate Programmer, Python Developer, problem solving Skills and a Competitive Programmer.
 - 🌱 &nbsp; Learning more about Web Development, Database Management System, SQL and Familier with Data Science & ML.
 - ✍️ &nbsp; Participation on Different Levels Innovation Cell Projects, etc.
-- 📫 How to reach me: ahsantariq0724@gmail.com ⚛️
+- 📫 How to reach me: muhammad.aasim2024@gmail.com ⚛️
 - ⚡ Fun fact: I love listening to music and do coding! 🎸

 I love APIs, Tea, and the unstoppable comma.
-I am a full stack mathematician working in Python.
+I am a mathematician working in Python.
 I have excelled in various roles in the Software Development Life Cycle.
 I have always enjoyed seeing ideas come to life in my programs.
 I love to ship elegant code that solves real problems, and iterate based on real customer feedback.
 I want to write software that improves people's lives, and that supports our skills and enriches our relationships outside the virtual world.

 ## Like My Work? : <a href="https://avatars.githubusercontent.com/u/44137944?v=4"><img align="left" width="150" height="150" src="https://avatars.githubusercontent.com/u/44137944?v=4"></a>